chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05_measurerisk.md

     - _Be careful: Sometimes the risk is discussed using a synonym or a partial word.
 E.g. the string "patents" is not the same to a computer as "patent"._
     - Advanced: What do you think `[(drake|billie eilish), (grammy|grammies|oscar|oscars)]` will do?

-1. Repeat the steps to define that risk a second way, but change the words and parameters you used.
+1. Repeat the steps in #3 above to define that risk a second way, but change the words and parameters you used.
-1. Repeat the steps to define that risk a third way, but change the words and parameters you used.
+1. Repeat the steps in #3 above to define that risk a third way, but change the words and parameters you used.
-1. Repeat the steps to define a second type of risk.
+1. Repeat the steps in #3 above to define a second type of risk.
     - Open some 10-Ks manually and read them to verify if your guess for how to check actually results in hits.
     - If it doens't work like you think (misses obvious discussions of the risk, or finds non-discussions), tweak it.
-1. Repeat the steps to define a third type of risk.
+1. Repeat the steps in #3 above to define a third type of risk.
     - Open some 10-Ks manually and read them to verify if your guess for how to check actually results in hits.
     - If it doens't work like you think (misses obvious discussions of the risk, or finds non-discussions), tweak it.
-1. Now, loop over all the rows in pandas to measure the risks for all 148 files.
-    - Warning: Looping over rows in pandas is a little different than normal!
-Look it up!
+1. Now, loop over all the rows in pandas and for each, measure the risks in the corresponding 10-K. _Warning: Looping over rows in pandas is a little different than normal!
+Look up how to do it!_

     **IMPORTANT! `.describe()` those five variables!**
     - If you have less than 148 observations (count=148) for any of the risk variables, there was an error somewhere. **Fix it - do not proceed!**